Expert Disability Housing Advisory Panel

 Panel member biographies

-Karin has extensive experience implementing housing and homelessness policies, particularly within the context of disability.
+Karin has extensive experience implementing disability housing and homelessness policies.

-She was part of the co-design team in the ‘My Housing Options’ project, working with QDN to create a toolkit to assist people with disability to make informed housing choices.
+She was part of the co-design team in the ‘My Housing Options’ project, working with Queenslanders with Disability Network (QDN) to create a toolkit to assist people with disability to make informed housing choices.

-With expertise in healthcare, policy, and governance, Sara influences inclusive leadership, policymaking and equitable representation for culturally and linguistically diverse communities with disabilities across multiple platforms.
+- high-level expertise in healthcare, governance, inclusive leadership, policymaking, peer support, and equitable representation for culturally and linguistically diverse communities with disabilities across multiple platforms.

 Jasmen Youdale